 Too often, the motivation to repent is sustained by the hope that circumstances will change and painful feelings will go away.

-The motivation here is worship -- To be a person who is knowing God better and learning to praise God.
+The motivation here is worship -- To be a person who knows God better and is learning to praise God.

 Lastly, what is repentance?

 4. Repentance admits that worldly resources will let you down

 Hosea 14:3 We will never again say ‘Our gods’ to what our own hands have made.